CHIPAsia/chip-for-woocommerce/readme.txt

 This is an official CHIP plugin for WooCommerce.

-CHIP is a payment and business solutions platform that allow you to securely sell your products and get paid via multiple local and international payment methods.
+CHIP is a payment and business solutions platform that allow you to securely sell your products and get paid via multiple payment methods.

 This plugin will enable your WooCommerce site to be integrated with CHIP as per documented in [API Documentation](https://developer.chip-in.asia).

+The plugins do includes support for WooCommerce Subscription products.

 == Screenshots ==
 * Fill up the form with Brand ID and Secret Key.
 Tick Enable API and Save changes to activate.